-This document was originally written as an individual submission Internet-Draft.
-The PROVREG working group later adopted it as a working group document and provided many invaluable comments and suggested improvements.
+RFC 3730 is a product of the PROVREG working group, which suggested improvements and provided many invaluable comments.
 The author wishes to acknowledge the efforts of WG chairs Edward Lewis and Jaap Akkerhuis for their process and editorial contributions.
+RFC 4930 and this document are individual submissions, based on the work done in RFC 3730.